Elaine Danan, Providence, RI writes in about concerns about having mild cognitive impairment.

 This seems to be the format for my episodes.
 Dates and times that either doesn’t correspond,.
 Or should in the present time.

 I am not a doctor, but I would suggest that you get tested for dementia.
 You may have a form of mild cognitive impairment.

-Of course, you could be a very busy person and just have so much on your plate that you are not focusing and concentrating on the task at hand.
+Of course, you could be a very busy person and multitasking.
+You have so much on your plate that you are not focusing and concentrating on the task at hand.

-There are many things that could be causing your distress and cognitive problems that are “NOT” dementia.
+There are many things that could be causing your distress.
+Many cognitive problems are “NOT” dementia.

-The most important thing, is, if dementia is expected, is to get an early diagnosis.
+The most important thing is, if dementia it is important to get an early diagnosis.

 There are medications and treatments that can delay the progression of the disease.

 Part of a dementia prevention program is to remain active.
 Doing something new and different everyday is great for the brain.

 I see that you travel.
 That is one of the best things you can do- be physically and mentally challenging.

 Seeing new places.
 Experiencing situations get you out of your comfort zone.
 This builds new connections to different parts of your brain.